top of page

 (Is one allowed to smoke here?)

 In all three examples, general statements are made that do not refer to any one person but to people in general.
 That is the proper use of "man".
 What is perhaps confusing is that the conjugation of the pronoun "man" is like "er, sie, es" (so the third person singular rather than, as you might expect from its meaning, the third person plural).
-One other thing worth bearing in mind is that, like any of the personal pronouns, "man" is always the subject of your sentence as it represents the Nominative case.
+Another thing worth bearing in mind is that, like any of the personal pronouns, "man" is always the subject of your sentence as it represents the Nominative case.
 If you want to one the pronoun in any other case, you have to decline it using the indefinite articles.
 So

 NOM man